Sher-Chowdhury/codingbee_docs/categories/kubernetes/12_services_clusterIP/services.md

 svc-clusterip-httpd             ClusterIP   10.99.76.207     <none>        80/TCP           5m8s
 ```

 You can think of ClusterIP objects as an internal loadbalancer with a working static dns name.
-It's makes ClusterIP objects perfectly suited to deliver traffic to a group of pods spawnd by a Deployment object.
+It's makes ClusterIP objects perfectly suited to deliver traffic to a group of pods spawned by a Deployment object.
 Here's our example:

 ```yaml